Gretchen Barretto: 2016–present: Business ventures; alleged involvement in sabungero disappearances

 In 2016, Barretto and her partner Antonio "Tonyboy" Cojuangco joined President Rodrigo Duterte in his state visit to Japan.
 By November, Barretto travelled to Taipei, Taiwan for a business meeting to support her local casino venture.

 Beginning in 2017, Barretto has been involved in the casino and cockfighting businesses of Charlie "Atong" Ang, with Cojuangco also becoming involved in his casino venture at the Okada Manila.

 In October 2019, Barretto was involved in a highly publicized family feud during the wake of her father, Miguel Barretto.
 Her attendance led to a confrontation with her sister Marjorie, reportedly requiring intervention by the security and then-President Rodrigo Duterte.
 The dispute escalated on social media, with Gretchen criticizing Marjorie and her niece Julia Barretto.
 During this time, she reconciled with her mother, Estrella, and sister Claudine, though tensions with Marjorie persisted, with legal action threatened.
 The controversy captivated public attention and was widely covered in Philippine media.

 In July 2025, Barretto was alleged by Julie "Dondon" Patidongan, the former head of security for Ang, to have been heavily involved in Ang's perpetration of the disappearance of more than 100 cockfighters ("sabungeros") in Luzon from 2021 to 2022.
-Ang has denied the allegations, filing a counter-affidavit before the Mandaluyong Regional Trial Court (RTC).
+Barreto (as well as Ang) has denied the allegations, filing a counter-affidavit before the Mandaluyong Regional Trial Court (RTC).

 Personal life

 Barretto has a daughter, Dominique with common-law partner and business tycoon Antonio "Tonyboy" Cojuangco Jr. They reside in Forbes Park and Dasmariñas Village in Makati City.
-In November 2024, it was reported that Barretto is now a billionaire.
+In November 2024, it was reported that Barretto became a billionaire in her own right.